top of page

 Level 4: Human beings:

 They are made of matter.
 They have their own shape.
 They are moving.
 They also think.
 That does not mean that animals cannot think.
-The primary difference is that human thinking is more developed.
+The main difference is that human thinking is more developed.

 We move from one level to the next by adding something important.